AgneteSteine/agnetesteine.github.io/_posts/2020-02-26-a-brief-look-at-the-development-of-html.markdown

 caption:
 tags:    # use [tag1,tag2]
 ---
-## A Brief Look at the Development of HTML

 HTML is everywhere.
 Since its creation it has become a major component of the web.
 Every website relies on it.
 Let’s take a brief look at its development.

 [![html](/_uploads/four-letter-tiles-1591061.jpg)](/_uploads/four-letter-tiles-1591061.jpg)
 Photo credit: Pixabay from Pexels